-Intangible assets include patents, trademarks, licenses and costs for developing the Company's website.
+Intangible assets include patents, trademarks, licenses, customer lists, Biomeme & Quidel license, Triplelock intellectual property and costs for developing the Company's website.

 Patents and trademarks comprise costs, including professional fees, incurred in connection with the creation and filing of patents and registration of trademarks related to the Company's core technology and trademarks.